 SEO involves more than keyword research these days.
-Today, SEO involves local optimization, on-page optimization, off-page optimization, and technical optimization.
+Today, SEO involves local, on-page, off-page, and technical optimization.
 These are the four corners of successful modern SEO.

 If you focus on one and ignore the other three, you will not achieve the best results for your website.

 For the best results, it’s best to approach all four corners of SEO together.
 This ensures you’re making progress in all directions and don’t have to backtrack later.
 This is one of the most common reasons business owners trust a professional digital marketing team to handle their SEO campaign, as it requires ongoing time and attention.

 SEO is more than just telling Google and Bing about yourself and why your website is better than the competition.
 It’s a little more complicated than that – search engines rely on hundreds of rankings factors to determine how to index your website.
 Search engines often make changes to their algorithm, which alters the weight of each ranking factor, to improve the quality of their index for the searcher.
 The key is to keep your finger on the pulse of these changes and adapt.